“Pinnacle of scientific achievement” sees physics students raise the bar

 Mark the Science Guy became the ‘master of lightning’ as he attempted to harness the laws of physics to control a million volts of electricity and turned thunder into rock and roll music.

-The show is available to stream until the end of January.
+The Lightning Show is available to stream until the end of January.

 BT Ireland has announced the public will have free access to all BTYSTE 2021 portal content until the end of January, providing extended access to students' projects, highlights from the event and more to audiences in Ireland and internationally.